Professor Tim Dempster

 Genomics, gene-editing and the Blue Revolution

-University of Melbourne research finds genomics and gene editing is giving aquaculture a more precise way of making disease resistant fish and shellfish.
+Advances in genomic and gene-editing technologies are giving aquaculture a much more precise way of making disease resistant fish and shellfish

 Helping fish fight their own battles